This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 Key fields:

-observability.control_api.auth_token: bearer token required for runtime, reload-certs, and restart endpoints (Authorization: Bearer <token>).observability.control_api.reload_certs_path: authenticated POST endpoint that reloads listener certificate and client-auth CA material for new handshakes.observability.control_api.max_connections(default:256): concurrent connection cap.observability.control_api.connection_timeout_ms(default:30000): per-connection lifetime timeout.
+observability.control_api.auth_token: bearer token required for runtime, reload, reload-certs, and restart endpoints (Authorization: Bearer <token>).observability.control_api.reload_path(default:/admin/runtime/reload): authenticated POST endpoint that re-reads the config file and applies the full configuration via an atomic runtime swap (routes, upstreams, backends, timeouts, limits, resilience policies).
+Startup-owned settings and listener bind/removal changes are rejected and still require a restart.observability.control_api.reload_certs_path: authenticated POST endpoint that reloads listener certificate and client-auth CA material for new handshakes.observability.control_api.max_connections(default:256): concurrent connection cap.observability.control_api.connection_timeout_ms(default:30000): per-connection lifetime timeout.

 If observability.control_api.address is non-loopback, observability.control_api.auth_token is required.